MikeAustin71/redux-react-jspm-babel-setup/ReadMe.md

 * IE

 ## Source Code for this Demo
-The source code for this demo was taken from the free EggheadIO [Redux: The Single Immutable Tree](https://egghead.io/lessons/javascript-redux-the-single-immutable-state-tree?series=getting-started-with-redux) by Dan Abramov
+The source code for this demo was taken from the free EggheadIO tutorial [Redux: The Single Immutable Tree](https://egghead.io/lessons/javascript-redux-the-single-immutable-state-tree?series=getting-started-with-redux) by Dan Abramov

 ## Why the complexity?